🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 He's like a rotini noodle.

-Just a lot of spring in there.
+There's just a lot of spring in this.

 Yes, it is.